dongaCS/discord-py/README.md

 - The version should change by itself, we can check by typing `python --verison`
 - We can also look at the path by using command `which python3`
 - returns: **/Library/Frameworks/Python.framework/Versions/3.12/bin/python3**
+- Make sure at the end of the install to get the **certificate file** with (Install Certificates.command) in folder

 ---
 ### Virtual Environments (venv)